What Is Low Vision?

 As we age, our eyes change too.
 Many of these changes in vision can be corrected by glasses or contact lenses.
 However, if your eye doctor tells you that your vision cannot be fully corrected with ordinary prescription lenses, medical treatment, or surgery, and you still have some usable vision, you have what is called "low vision."

-Low vision means that even with regular glasses, contact lenses, medicine, or surgery, you might find it challenging, or even difficult, to perform everyday tasks, such as reading your mail, shopping, preparing meals, and signing your name.
+Having low vision means that even with regular glasses, contact lenses, medication, or surgery, you may find it difficult to perform everyday tasks, such as reading your mail, shopping, preparing meals, and signing your name.

 - Recognizing faces of your friends and relatives?